 - Hedgerows and dormice.
 If the hedgerow is rich in hazel and honeysuckle keep an eye out for signs of dormice – they eat their favourite food, hazel nut, in a particular way.
 Dormice are a European protected species.
-Seek advice from the Countryside Council for Wales.
+Seek advice from Natural Resources Wales.

 - Leave some of your hedgerows uncut until February, so wildlife can enjoy this feast.
 The berries in the hedgerows provide an important source of food for birds and small mammals over the winter months.

 - Look after nesting birds.
 Avoid carrying out any hedgerow work during the nesting season – March – July.

 - Nest boxes placed in hedgerow trees are usually quickly occupied.
 Tie these on with an old bicycle inner tube or similar, rather than using nails.